-Rule of Thumb Rationale

-Scope & S Sequence

-Follow Wonders outlined scope and sequence for foundational skills.
+Rule of Thumb Rationale Scope & Sequence Follow Wonders outlined scope and sequence for foundational skills.
 Wonders uses a research-based scope and sequence.
-Instructional materials provided take the work out of carefully sequencing phonics patterns so that your students can build on their understanding each week - far too much work for you to attempt to do on your own!
-If you notice the pace of the program is too fast for your students, know that teaching to mastery is better than moving quickly through phonics progressions without ensuring student progress.
+Instructional materials provided take the work out of planning a carefully sequencing phonics progression so that your students can build on their understanding each week - far too much work for you to attempt to do on your own!
+If you notice the pace of the program is too fast for your students, know that teaching to mastery is better than moving quickly through a phonics progression without ensuring student progress.
 However, also note that this problem will only compound itself as the Wonders pacing moves on without you!
-If a large portion of your students are struggling, find a way to add additional time for foundational skills so so they can succeed.
-On the other hand, if you feel that Wonders is moving too slowly for your students (and have the data to back it up!), consider adding in additional opportunities for independent reading or read alouds aligned with your weekly topics and continue to follow the pacing within foundational skills.
+If a large portion of your students are struggling to gain mastery, find a way to add additional time for foundational skills daily so they can succeed.
+On the other hand, if you feel that Wonders is moving too slowly for your students (and have the data to back it up), consider adding in additional opportunities for independent reading or read alouds aligned with your weekly topics and continue to follow the pacing within foundational skills.
+Com ponents Use all Wonders components for Word Work instruction from the Teacher's Edition, including those listed as "Options."
+There is nothing more important than building a strong foundation for our readers and writers in kindergarten - they are called foundational skills after all!
+None of this work should be considered optional.
+45 Minutes Daily for Foundational Skills Your instruction must include at least 45 minutes daily for foundational skills.
+This time includes whole group and small group instruction as well as related independent work activities.
+Foundational skills cannot be shortchanged if students are to become proficient readers!
+Consider this the most sacred part of your day.
+Be creative about scheduling.
+The block does not have to happen in one chunk.
+Many related games and tasks take just minutes, making them ideal for small chunks of time throughout the day.
+Many of the oral activities can be done as you take your students through the many transitions they make every day.
+Sprinkle things throughout your day to make this recommendation fit your setting. -- --